-As the "P" in EPIC implies, we are adding more Programming options to groov EPIC in the near future.
+As the "P" in EPIC implies, we've added more Programming options to groov EPIC.
 Our goal is for this Controller to be truly EPIC, and give developers and engineers multiple programming options on an Edge device, in addition to PAC Control, C/C++, Python, and more that's already available.
-So, it's time to get excited about the future of EPIC, and discuss how developers will soon be able to get creative by using an IEC-61131-3 tool set for their applications.
+So, it's time to get excited about the future of EPIC, and discuss how developers can now get creative by using an IEC-61131-3 tool set for their applications.

 Many automation engineers are familiar with the IEC 61131-3 standard, though you might not know it by that name.
 If you use ladder logic, you may be using one of the languages the standard defines.